 — Abigail Adams in a letter to John Adams, 1776

 Over the 29 years that she’s owned Lady Olga’s Lingerie, Jeniene Ferguson has learned that most women don’t know what they need — at least when it comes to their undergarments.

-Around the store, Jeniene — a brunette 50-something with a penchant for large silver earrings and even larger silver bangles — fills many roles.
+Around the store, Jeniene — a brunette 50-something with a penchant for large silver earrings and even larger silver bangles bracelets like these silver bracelets for women — fills many roles.
 She is head bra fitter, chief customer greeter and master salesperson.
 The world of breast support is one that requires a spiritual intermediary, and that’s the role Jeniene tries to fill; instead of allowing bra shoppers to browse the racks of rack-supporting goods, she guides them straight to the fitting room and brings the bras to them.

 When customers leave, Jeniene re-shelves the goods they didn’t buy.
 Plus-sized bras, like the super-reinforced Statuesque Duo, go along the back wall, not far from the more common cup sizes.
 Pajamas — brands with names like Fleur’t With MeTM and Hanky PankyTM — hang near the standalone turnstile that twirls to display one-size-fits-most bralettes.